 A person born in Hawaii but adopted in another state, however, has no adoption case in Hawaii’s family court system, and the adopted person obviously has no recourse to get those records—they don’t exist in Hawaii.
 Family court officials confirmed this for me and further told me that, if the court does not have a court record for the adoptee, there is no information the court has or can provide.
 “There is nothing we can do,” said one court official, because an adopted person born in Hawaii but not adopted in the state is not covered by the new law.
 He or she is treated differently from all other adoptees who were born and adopted in the state.
 That’s not equality, and it’s primarily why I’m downgrading Hawaii to a compromised state.

-Flowchart: How Hawaiian Law Works Today
+Flowchart: How the Law in Hawaii Works Today

 Plus One More Issue